allegroai/clearml-docs/docs/guides/frameworks/pytorch_lightning/pytorch_lightning_example.md

 ## Scalars

-ClearML automatically logs the test loss and validation loss plots, which appear in the experiment's page in the ClearML web UI under **RESULTS > SCALARS**.
+The test loss and validation loss plots appear in the experiment's page in the ClearML web UI under **RESULTS > SCALARS**.
 Resource utilization plots, which are titled **:monitor: machine**, also appear in the **SCALARS** tab.
+All of these plots are automatically captured by ClearML.

 ![PyTorch Lightning console](../../../img/examples_pytorch_lightning_scalars.png)